turingschool/mod-0-curriculum/session5/index.md

   <p>Be ready to share and explain.</p>
 </div>

-##### Feedback

-* Are there any sub-steps that look out of place?
-* Suggest one way that your partner could break down a step further.

 ### Top Down Design in Programming

 <img width="70%" src="https://i.ytimg.com/vi/DXEns9nWdqs/maxresdefault.jpg" alt="encrypt and decrypt top down design">